paintparty/devtools-console-customizer/README.md

 First, open the Firefox Developer Tools on any page - just right-click and select **Inspect**.
 Then click on the *`•••`* button in the top right of this panel and select **Settings** to get to the Settings panel.
 You should see a **Themes** section which will let you select `Light` or `Dark`.

 You can achieve the equivalent customizations to the console background-color and font-family by providing a special `.css` file.
 This repo provides <a href="" target="_blank">a starter **`userContent.css`** file</a> to make this easy.
 You will need to place this file in the correct directory on your computer so that Firefox can read it when it launches.
 Follow the <a href="https://www.userchrome.org/how-create-userchrome-css.html" target="_blank">instructions outlined here</a> to locate this directory.
-Please note that file, which is necessary for customizing the Developer Tools console in FireFox, is called **`userContent.css`**,  ***NOT*** `userChrome.css` (as mentioned in the linked tutorial).
+Please note that this file, which is necessary for customizing the Developer Tools console in FireFox, is called **`userContent.css`**,  ***NOT*** `userChrome.css` (as mentioned in the linked tutorial).
 You can put this in the proper directory as explained in the <a href="https://www.userchrome.org/how-create-userchrome-css.html" target="_blank">linked tutorial</a> and change it as needed to align with your chosen theme.
 Remember to quit and restart Firefox if you make any changes or updates to this **`userContent.css`** file.